ROCm/hipFFT/README.md

 * The clients (samples, tests etc) included with the hipFFT source depend on FFTW, gtest, and boost program-options.

+* The rider and test clients also require the rocFFT source tree to
+  build:

+    git submodule update --init

 ### Building hipFFT

 To show all build options:

     mkdir build && cd build
     cmake -LH ..

 Here are some CMake build examples:

 | Hardware target | Case                                                                             | Build command line                                                                                                                                    |